Healing Emotional Wounds: From “Never Got” to “Never Lost”

 For many years, my inner voice sounded like this: “You never got what you needed, so you have to keep doing more, giving more, proving more.”
 That voice kept me working, caring, and holding it all together.
 It also kept me afraid to stop.

 Now, from this new frame, I can speak to myself differently.
-It is true that I did not always feel met in the ways I needed, and that experience has shaped me.
-It is also true that my worth, my strength, and my capacity for love did not disappear.
+It’s true that I didn’t always feel met in the ways I needed, and that experience shaped me.
+It’s also true that my worth, my strength, and my capacity for love didn’t disappear.
 They became quiet.
 They went underground.
-I did not lose them.
+I didn’t lose them.
 I lost access to them.

-From here, healing emotional wounds is less about finding the perfect person or becoming the ideal, endlessly capable version of myself.
-It is more about creating enough safety in my body, in my relationships, and in my daily life for the hidden parts of me to come home.
+From here, healing emotional wounds becomes less about finding the perfect person or becoming the ideal, endlessly capable version of myself.
+It’s more about creating enough safety in my body, in my relationships, and in my daily life for the hidden parts of me to come home.

 If you want a few gentle, concrete ideas to try, you might like these simple practices to help you find your center when life feels like too much.